-- 2) Positions the flight controls and flaps for the existing conditions. - 3) Clears the area; selects an appropriate takeoff path considering wind, swells surface hazards and/or vessels. - Retracts the water rudders as appropriate; advances the throttle smoothly to takeoff power. - 5) Establishes and maintains an appropriate planing attitude, directional control, and corrects for porpoising, skipping, or excessive bouncing. - Lifts off at minimum airspeed and accelerates to VY, +10/-5 knots before leaving ground effect. - 7) Retracts the landing gear, if appropriate, and flaps after a positive rate of climb is established. - 8) Maintains takeoff power Vy +10/-5 to a safe maneuvering altitude. - 9) Maintains directional control and proper wind-drift correction throughout takeoff and climb. - 10) Completes the appropriate checklist.
+- Exhibits knowledge of the elements related to rough water takeoff and climb. - 2) Positions the flight controls and flaps for the existing conditions. - 3) Clears the area; selects an appropriate takeoff path considering wind, swells surface hazards, and/or vessels. - Retracts the water rudders as appropriate; advances the throttle smoothly to takeoff power. - 5) Establishes and maintains an appropriate planing attitude, directional control, and corrects for porpoising, skipping, or excessive bouncing. - 6) Lifts off at minimum airspeed and accelerates to VY, +10/-5 knots before leaving ground effect. - 7) Retracts the landing gear, if appropriate, and flaps after a positive rate of climb is established. - 8) Maintains takeoff power and VY +10/-5 knots to a safe maneuvering altitude. - 9) Maintains directional control and proper wind-drift correction throughout takeoff and climb. - 10) Completes the appropriate checklist.

-6.10 TASK: ROUGH WATER APPROACH & LANDING
+6.8 TASK: ROUGH WATER APPROACH & LANDING